HMC Digital Pathology Facility: Research and Academic Services

 Requesting Slide Scanning Services

-- Complete the appropriate Slide Scan Request Form.
+- Download and complete the appropriate Slide Scan Request Form.

 For teaching slides, each slide/case must include clinical history (if relevant), body site, and diagnosis.
 If submitting many cases to scan at once, you may submit this information in an excel document.
 This information will be used to add the slides to a collective library available to UW Pathology Residents and Fellows.